Gorenstein cohomological dimension and stable categories for groups: Model structure and Stable categories over group rings

 Consequently, by using \cite[Theorem 3.3]{Gil11} we have a model structure on $\mathcal{F}ib$ as stated above, which is corresponding to the triple of classes of $RG$-modules $(\mathcal{C}of, \mathcal{W}, \mathcal{F}ib)$.
 The triple is usually referred to as a Hovey triple, since such a correspondence was obtained by Hovey in \cite[Theorem 2.2]{Hov02}. \end{proof}

 Let $M$ be an object in a model category.
 Recall that $M$ is called {\em cofibrant} if $0\rightarrow M$ is a cofibration, and it is called {\em fibrant} if $M\rightarrow 0$ is a fibration.
-For the model category $\mathcal{F}ib$, there is a stable category of the Frobenius category $\mathcal{C}of$, whose objects are both cofibrant and fibrant.
-Moreover, there is an associated homotopy category $\mathrm{Ho}(\mathcal{F}ib)$, which is obtained by formally inverting weak equivalences, that is, the localization of $\mathcal{F}ib$ with respect to the class of weak equivalences.
+For the Frobenius category $\mathcal{C}of$, whose objects are both cofibrant and fibrant, there is a stable category.
+Moreover, for the model category $\mathcal{F}ib$ there is an associated homotopy category $\mathrm{Ho}(\mathcal{F}ib)$, which is obtained by formally inverting weak equivalences, that is, the localization of $\mathcal{F}ib$ with respect to the class of weak equivalences.

 The following is immediate from a fundamental result about model categories, see for example \cite[Theorem 1.2.10]{Hov99}.

 \begin{corollary} Let $G$ be a group and $R$ be a commutative ring of coefficients.
 The homotopy category ${\rm Ho}(\mathcal{F}ib)$ is triangle equivalent to the stable category $\underline{\mathcal{C}of}(RG)$. \end{corollary}